Home working wardrobe

 As a result I came home with more garments than I had ever bought in one go, and a transformed working wardrobe ( as well as a long linen shirt from White Stuff I couldn’t resist for day-to-day wear).

 Since then I’ve been on a couple of solo shopping trips that – miracle! – have also been successful.
 That makes me sound like a serial shopper, but my wardrobe really had shrunk to pitiful proportions.
-Like Shaa, I highly recommend an objective, well-dressed friend to act as a personal shopper.
+I highly recommend an objective, well-dressed friend to act as a personal shopper.

 What are your favourite tips for dressing for the part, favourite shops where you can always find the right garment, shopping strategies etc?